nethrashivani/DocuRAG/README.md

 PDF documents are loaded using PyPDF and converted into text.

-The extracted content is then divided into smaller overlapping chunks using LangChain's text splitter.
+The extracted content is divided into smaller overlapping chunks using LangChain's text splitter.

 ### Embedding Generation